rsobrepena/RemotePShell/README.md

 # RemotePShell

-C# console apllication that executes a remote powershell command to a target windows server.
+C# console application that executes a remote powershell command to a target windows server.

 Please note: this application is based on the most excellent Powershell.cs gist by mdhorda, link below for original script. https://gist.github.com/mdhorda/70c012af0c793938ff1f